Nainik2509/Vuexy-React-Next-Js/docs/faq/installation-errors.md

 # Installation errors

-Causes of `yarn install` or `npm install --legacy-peer-deps` issues can be due to various things which include:
+Causes of `yarn install` or `npm install` issues can be due to various things which include:

 - Missing or inappropriate dependencies like node or some other environmental issues
 - Dependency resolved by package manager (yarn/npm) conflicts with other installed dependency